bxparks/AceTime/USER_GUIDE.md

 ```

 The advantage of `ExtendedZoneProcessor` over `BasicZoneProcessor` is that
-`ExtendedZoneProcessor` supports all time zones in the TZ Database.
-The cost is
+`ExtendedZoneProcessor` supports all time zones in the IANA TZ Database.
+The
-that it consumes *5 times* more static memory and is a bit slower.
+cost is that it consumes *5 times* more static memory and is a bit slower.
 If
-`BasicZoneProcessor` supports the zone that you want using the zone files in the
+`BasicZoneProcessor` supports the zone that you want using the ZoneInfo entries
-`zonedb::` namespace, you should normally use that instead of
+in the `zonedb::` namespace, you should normally use that instead of
 `ExtendedZoneProcessor`.

 The one other advantage of `ExtendedZoneProcessor` over `BasicZoneProcessor` is
 that `ExtendedZoneProcessor::forComponents()` is more accurate than
-`BasicZoneProcessor::forComponents()` because the `zonedbx::` data files contain
+`BasicZoneProcessor::forComponents()` because the `zonedbx::` entries contain
-transition information which are missing in the `zonedb::` data files due to
+transition information which are missing in the `zonedb::` entries due to
 space constraints.

 Instead of managing the `BasicZoneProcessor` or `ExtendedZoneProcessor`
 manually, you can use the `ZoneManager` to manage a database of `ZoneInfo`
-files, and a cache of multiple `ZoneProcessor`s, and bind the `TimeZone` to its
+entries, and a cache of multiple `ZoneProcessor`s, and bind the `TimeZone` to
-`ZoneInfo` and its `ZoneProcessor` more dynamically through the `ZoneManager`.
+its `ZoneInfo` and its `ZoneProcessor` more dynamically through the
-See the section [ZoneManager](#ZoneManager) below for more information.
+`ZoneManager`.
+See the section [ZoneManager](#ZoneManager) below for more
+information.

 <a name="ZonedDateTime"></a>
 ### ZonedDateTime

-A `ZonedDateTime` is a `LocalDateTime` associated with a given `TimeZone`.
-This
+A `ZonedDateTime` is an `OffsetDateTime` associated with a given `TimeZone`.
-is analogous to an`OffsetDateTime` being a `LocalDateTime` associated with a
-`TimeOffset`.
-All 4 types of `TimeZone` are supported, the `ZonedDateTime`
+All internal types of `TimeZone` are supported, the `ZonedDateTime` class itself
-class itself does not care which one is used.
-You should use the `ZonedDateTime`
+does not care which one is used.
+You should use the `ZonedDateTime` when
-when interacting with human beings, who are aware of timezones and DST
+interacting with human beings, who are aware of timezones and DST transitions.
-transitions.
-It can also be used to convert time from one timezone to anther
+It can also be used to convert time from one timezone to anther timezone.
-timezone.

 ```C++
 namespace ace_time {